Best Leaf Guard For Fall Leaves

 Unfortunately, these still have issues: The fine filter clogs with tree sap, dirt, and small debris, over time.
 It also traps debris like sticky oak tassles on top of the filter.
 Once clogged, the water can’t pour in through the mesh and is forced to run over the gutters and down to the foundation of your home – exactly what you’re trying to avoid.
 To keep gutter filters in shape, it is essential to give them a good scrub a couple of times a year.
 Not the time saver you’re looking for?

 Like screens, the first Fall will be great.
 However, after a season or two, the leaf filter will need to be cleaned.
-Overall, not a long term solution.
+Overall, not a long-term solution.
+If you are looking for more information on filters see our page on leaf filters vs Advantage Gutter Guard.

 3. Gutter Sponges